SPARC-FAIR-Codeathon/2024-team-2/README.md

 - Reuses existing SPARC resources and tools including sparc-me, sparc-flow, and the sparc-python-client

 ## Designed to enable FAIRness
-We have assessed the FAIRness of our sparc-assemble tool against the FAIR Principles established for research software.
-The details are available in the following [document](INSERT GOOGLE DOC).
+We have endevoured enusre FAIRness of sparc-assemble and the tools that it uses.  against the FAIR Principles established for research software.
+The details of this assemsement  in the following [document](INSERT GOOGLE DOC).

 ## Future developments
 - Workflow and tool registry in SPARC portal
 - standardise the description of intputs and outputs of these models and tools
 - Integrate our knowledge graph with other SPARC knowledgebases (
 - Leverage anatomical and funcational connetivity to assemble new workflows
-- share
 - Expand tool descriptions that can be access e.g. Workflow Description Language, Nextflow, Snakemake etc
 - Link with Language Models to support